Article 10 — The Quant Trading Career in India: What Actually Happens Year 1 to Year 10

 - Arc 1: none formally required

-- Arc 2: CFA (or CFA Level 2+ in progress).
+- Arc 2: a finance research credential in progress or completed.
 Published research portfolio helps

-- Arc 3: CQF or strong Python/ML + demonstrated systems track record
+- Arc 3: a quantitative finance credential or strong Python/ML + demonstrated systems track record

 - Arc 4: GIPS-compliant verified track record; SEBI registration; ₹20 crore corpus minimum for AIF Cat III